mapr-demos/drill-spot-price-history/README.md

 curl -LO http://getdrill.org/drill/download/apache-drill-0.8.0.tar.gz
 ```

+If you are at the workshop in person, you can also use the thumb drives that are around to copy Drill and the data onto your laptop.

 Follow the instructions to install Drill on your platform.
 I recommend for this exercise that you install to a home directory.
 On my mac, this looks like:

 ```bash